GitHub-XK/Modern-Tool-4-LA/01_Immersive_Experience.md

 If you haven't experience virtual reality before, here is my personal definition after I first time trying VR: Virtual Reality normally indicate a device with headset goggle (sometime also has a controller), which can create a visually and sonically (audio?) closed 3-dimensional virtual environment for audience.
 Your view and hearing directions within the goggle are synchronously responding to your head rotating and moving.
 It feels like you are in the virtual world.
 With the controller, you can move your locations and interact (not limited to create, remove, edit, grab, hit, throw, touch, trigger) with virtual object according to the program / game it running with.

-The current VR naturally sounds like a gaming and movie (entertainment) industry products according to its function and target group.
+The current VR is naturally booming in gaming and movie (entertainment) industry products according to its function and target groups.
 However, it comes a long way before it populating to the public.

 The very first idea of it was presented by Ivan Sutherland in 1965: “make that (virtual) world in the window look real, sound real, feel real, and respond realistically to the viewer’s actions”